tenderlove/phuby/README.markdown

 extconf.rb, and I don't feel like fixing it.
 If you would like to submit a patch that would be great, but I don't want to deal.
 Just install mysql.

+Run this command (IT WILL TAKE A LONG TIME BECAUSE IT LITERALLY BUILDS PHP):

 ```
 $ gem install phuby
 ```